binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 # The Vagrant Package

-Since this vagrant box will more often be used for staging than for production, we'll make another more change before packaging it up for reuse.
+Since this vagrant box will more often be used for staging than for production, we'll make another change before packaging it up for reuse.

 Edit these two files and change "production" to "staging".